swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-12-serve-the-model-locally-with-bentoml.md

 Upload it to the `/predict` endpoint and check the prediction.

-The output should be similar to this.
-You may notice the model got it wrong and prediced Uranus instead!
+The output should be similar to this: You may notice the model got it wrong and prediced Uranus instead!

 ```json